AndrewLawrence/dCVnet/README.md

 Properly conducted
 [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))
-gives estimates of model performance which are unaffected by the optimism inherrent in overfitting.
+gives estimates of model performance which are unaffected by the optimism inherent in overfitting.
 Cross-validated estimates better reflect performance for unseen data. *dCVnet* implements k-fold cross-validation (which is optionally repeated).
 However, cross-validation itself can only tell you if overfitting is occurring,